Frequently Asked Questions (FAQ)

 • ATL-REG, COG, ELD, LLD, PD, SED, SPAN, N/A

-What are custom rating views?
+2. What are custom rating views?

-Do all sites within an agency have to use the same age-level instrument views?
+3. Do all sites within an agency have to use the same age-level instrument views?

-How are the age-level instrument views selected?
+4. How are the age-level instrument views selected?

-When does the Lead Agency Administrator select the view for our program?
+5. When does the Lead Agency Administrator select the view for our program?
 Can we change the view before the new contract year?

-Annually, the Lead Agency Administrator must select the DRDP views for each age level that your agency, family child care home, or school district will use for the new fiscal school year.
+Annually, the Lead Agency Administrator must select the DRDP views for each age level that your agency, family childcare home, or school district will use for the new fiscal school year.
 Once selected, the view should not be changed until the next contract year begins.
 Switching views after rating will result in teachers being unable to see the ratings completed on the previous view.
 In addition, all DRDP views will be locked on November 12 of every year to ensure report functionality.

 Please review the DRDP Measures and Views chart for detailed information on domains and measures and their corresponding views and levels.
 In addition, this tip sheet for lead administrators and the tutorial on selecting instrument views are helpful resources.
 For additional support, please schedule an appointment with the DRDP support team.